naturespeak/mDownloader/README.md

 # mDownloader
 mDownloader: A Multiple-Threads GUI Download Accelerator Based on Qt, and the torrent program in Qt Examples.
 It is fast, with maximum 99 threads do the downloading job at the same time, takes full advantage of your network resources when does HTTP/HTTPS/FTP downloading.
-And it supports BitTorrent protocol.
+And it supports BitTorrent protocol(in the BitTorrent branch).

 # How to build